cuthbertLab/music21/buildDoc/rst/graphing.rst

 Three-Dimensional Bar Graphs
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A three dimensional graph made of numerous rows of bars can be used to plot three-dimensional data.
-Data for this graph is provided by a dictionary of key-value pairs, where values are equal-sized-lists of values.
+A three dimensional graph made of numerous rows of bars can be used to graph
+three-dimensional data.
+Data for this graph is provided by a dictionary of
+key-value pairs, where values are equal-sized-lists of values.

-In addition to keyword arguments described for other graphs, this graph supports the following additional keyword arguments.
+In addition to keyword arguments described for other graphs, this graph
+supports the following additional keyword arguments.

 The `barWidth` keyword argument sets the width of bars.
-The `useKeyValues` keyword argument determines whether or not the keys in the data dictionary are interpreted as numerical values or labels.
+The `useKeyValues` keyword argument determines whether or not the keys in the
+data dictionary are interpreted as numerical values or labels.
 The `zeroFloor` keyword argument determines whether or not the vertical axis is sized to contain 0 or not.

 A basic example follows::